syntax-tree/unist/readme.md

     `string`;

-*   may have either a `value` property set to a `string` or a `children` property set to an array of one or more `Unist` nodes;
+*   may have either a `value` property set to a `string` or a `children` property set to an array of zero or more `Unist` nodes;

 *   may have a `data` property set to a `JSON.stringify`able object;